Serving as a chaplain has hands down been the greatest experience of my life.

 Why it works

-In 13 years of ministry in various capacities, (youth pastor, associate pastor, worship leader, chaplain, etc) I have never came across a person in America who was not familiar with the Gospel.
-It is true that many are not familiar with Biblical truth, world view, or knowledge of even “basic” Sunday school stories, but they are aware of gospel; “Jesus died for my sins and rose from the dead and Jesus loves me”
+In 13 years of ministry in various capacities, (youth pastor, associate pastor, worship leader, chaplain, etc) I have never come across a person in America who was not familiar with the Gospel.
+It is true that many are not familiar with Biblical truth, world view, or knowledge of even “basic” Sunday school stories, but they are aware of the Gospel; “Jesus died for my sins and rose from the dead and Jesus loves me”

 Proof is in the “Spiritual Gifts” pudding

 Discussing movies and other trivial matters at an organizational lunch I overheard an acquaintance discussing the immense pain in her right shoulder and her desire and longing for the pain to end.
 The pain was so severe, she explained, that she was constantly embarrassed being a senior enlisted soldier having to explain to military officers why she could not salute them as they passed by.

 Overhearing her speak I politely entered the conversation and asked if she wanted to be better, explaining it was God’s will to heal her.

 Not really convinced but being kind she skeptically agreed to let me pray for her.
 With her permission I laid my hands on the injured shoulder and said a very short and simple prayer; “Father I thank you for your love and healing power, I command this injury and all pain to go now in the name of the Messiah Jesus”.

 Asking her to test it out, she attempted carefully to raise her arm to no avail.
 I reminded her it was God’s will to heal her and prayed again the same way giving the same instruction to test it out.
 This time she noticed a little more movement and became encouraged.

 As she slowly moved her arm more I smiled and told her God was healing her.
 She suddenly began to laugh almost with unbelief as she described a warm “oil” like sensation filling her injured shoulder “as if someone was putting on IcyHot”.